Here’s a bit of food for thought.

 Myth # 3: It promotes obesity.

-Mayo is definitely yummy, especially when used to bind the different flavors of your sandwich ingredients, but it doesn’t necessarily lead to obesity.
+Mayo is definitely yummy, especially when used to bind the different flavors of your sandwich ingredients, or even when use to make a classic macaroni salad, but it doesn’t necessarily lead to obesity.
 At the end of the day, moderation is key.
 “For any type of food, too much of anything is bad, [but] I think mayonnaise does not pose any health risk in healthy populations,” Talavera assures.
 Craving for a perfect morning sandwich or midday clubhouse?
 Check out some creative “fastwich” ideas here!